 A Royal Commission is the highest form of public inquiry or investigation in Britain, Australia and other Commonwealth nations.
 Royal Commissions can serve as an avenue to law reform, as their findings or recommendations usually result in changes to legislation.
 Royal Commissions in Australia can be ordered by executive governments at either Federal and State level.
 As the name suggests, a Royal Commission is conducted in the name of the monarch.
 They are overseen by an individual, usually a former judge, who carries the title Royal Commissioner.
-The Royal Commission is given wide ranging powers to seize documents or other evidence, organise hearings, summon and cross examine experts and witnesses.
+The Royal Commission is given wide-ranging powers to seize documents or other evidence, organise hearings, summon and cross-examine experts and witnesses.
 The Royal Commission then deliberates and hands down a detailed list of findings.
 Because Royal Commissions are complex and thorough they can run for several months or even years before handing down findings.

 There have been 129 Royal Commissions since Federation, the first in 1902 and the most recent on the Victorian bushfires, which is still ongoing as of late 2009 (see picture).
-Royal Commissions are generally convened to consider issues that are controversial or require an intense level of investigation, beyond what can be conducted by the police, other inquires or even the government itself.
+Royal Commissions are generally convened to consider issues that are controversial or require an intense level of investigation, beyond what can be conducted by the police, other inquiries or even the government itself.
 Sometimes a Royal Commission might be called to investigate the operation and conduct of government and its agencies.
 There have been several Royal Commissions into corruption in State police and prison services, for example.
 Some of Australia’s best-known Royal Commissions have investigated:

 - The collision between HMAS Melbourne and HMAS Voyager, an incident that resulted in the loss of 82 lives (1964-1968).